Dirt 4: Accolades

-The game was nominated for "Best Racing Game" in IGN's Best of 2017 Awards.
+The game was nominated for "Best Racing Game" in IGNs Best of 2017 Awards.
 It won the award for the same "Best Racing Game" category in Game Informers Best of 2017 Awards and their 2017 Sports Game of the Year Awards, and in their Reader's Choice Best of 2017 Awards, it came in fourth place for the same category with only 12.5% of the votes.
 Polygon ranked the game 28th on their list of the 50 best games of 2017.
 It was also nominated for "Racing Game of the Year" at the 21st Annual D.I.C.E.
 Awards, and for "Game, Franchise Racing" and "Sound Effects" at the 17th Annual National Academy of Video Game Trade Reviewers Awards.